Cubic fourfolds containing a plane and a quintic del Pezzo surface: The twisted derived equivalence

 \section{The twisted derived equivalence}

 Homological projective duality (HPD) can be used to obtain a significant semiorthogonal decomposition of the derived category of a pfaffian cubic fourfold.
 As the universal pfaffian variety is singular, a noncommutative resolution of singularities is required to establish HPD in this case.
 A \emph{noncommutative resolution of singularities} of a scheme $Y$ is a coherent $\ko_Y$-algebra $\kr$ with finite homological dimension that is generically a matrix algebra (these properties translate to ``smoothness'' and ``birational to $Y$'' from the categorical language).
 We refer to \cite{kuznetsov:hpd_general} for details on HPD.
+The following is a straightforward application of HPD for Grassmannians \cite{kuznetsov:hpd_for_grassmann}.

-\begin{theorem}[\cite{kuznetsov:hpd_for_grassmann}] Let $W$ be a $\CC$-vector space of dimension 6 and $Y \subset \PP(\wedge^2 W\dual)$ the universal pfaffian cubic hypersurface.
+\begin{theorem} Let $W$ be a $\CC$-vector space of dimension 6 and $Y \subset \PP(\wedge^2 W\dual)$ the universal pfaffian cubic hypersurface.
 There exists a noncommutative resolution of singularities $(Y,\kr)$ that is HP dual to the grassmannian $\mathrm{Gr}(2,W)$.
 In particular, the bounded derived category of a smooth pfaffian cubic fourfold $X$ admits a semiorthogonal decomposition

 where $S'$ is a smooth K3 surface of degree 14.
 In particular, $\cat{A}_X \isom \Db(S')$. \end{theorem}